goldfishdev/Draw13/docs/getting_started.md

 ﻿
 # Getting Started

-This tutorial is for Linux, so not all instructions will apply to other systems.
+This tutorial is partially for Linux, so not all instructions will apply to other systems.

 ## Requirements: